Alizeinalzadeh/alibaba-rest-countries/README.md

 If you need specific component which is just using in a page, you can find it in `pages` folder. <br>

 **Environments folder** <br>
 Project env files.
-The main file is `environmnet.ts` file. other 3 files are sample for other envs which you can use to test your code. <br>
+The main file is `environmnet.ts` file which includes translated values of main env files<br>

 **Hooks folder** <br>
 Well, there are some hook here.